remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

   - The size of test set is 12630
   - The shape of a traffic sign image is (32, 32, 3)
   - The number of unique classes/labels in the data set is 43

+- Below are examples of images chosen randomly in the training set :
+![alt text][image9]

 #### 2. Include an exploratory visualization of the dataset.